MicrosoftDocs/architecture-center/docs/example-scenario/mainframe/luminex-mainframe-file-tape-transfer-content.md

 1. MDI zKonnect and other services stream the file data for big data analysis on Azure.
 For instance, system data like mainframe logs and SMF data is streamed to Azure Event Hubs.
 Azure services ingest the data and then process, transform, and project it.

-1. MDI uses Luminex CGX devices to transfer file data to Azure:
+1. MDI uses Luminex CGX devices to process, transfer, and cache file data:
-   - The transfer process can use job control language (JCL) statements that Luminex provides.
+   - The transfer process to Azure can use job control language (JCL) statements that Luminex provides.
 These statements specify information about input files, the Azure destination, keys and security information, data transformation, and cloud file formats.
 Organizations that use the Luminex procedure for data transfer can use their own JCL statements.
    - Alternatively, the process can be monitored from the MDI UI.
 The operations team can also use a combination of the scheduler, the mainframe and the MDI UI for monitoring and troubleshooting.
 The MDI UI provides information like the job name, the job ID, the user or group, the start time, and the elapsed time.
    - MDI retry mechanisms engage when the file transfer doesn't initially succeed.
    - If requested, the files are cached in local storage before the transfer.
 After the transfer finishes, the local storage is removed.